papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/chopsticks/index.md

 ---
-title: Using chopsticks for Substrate based chains.
+title: Using Chopsticks for Substrate-based Chains
 description: Configure and fork Substrate-based blockchains locally with Chopsticks.
 Learn installation, configuration, and usage for streamlined blockchain development.
 ---